Gross income: Relationship with other accounting terms

-(Note: Cost of goods sold is calculated differently for a merchandising business than for a manufacturer.)

 United States

-In United States income tax law, gross income serves as the starting point for determining Federal and state income tax of individuals, corporations, estates and trusts, whether resident or non-resident.
+Under United States income tax law, gross income serves as the starting point for determining Federal and state income tax of individuals, corporations, estates and trusts, whether resident or non-resident.

 Under the U.S. Internal Revenue Code, "Except as otherwise provided" by law, gross income means "all income from whatever source derived," and is not limited to cash received.
 Federal tax regulations interpret this general rule.
 The amount of income recognized is generally the value received or the value which the taxpayer has a right to receive.
 Certain types of income are specifically excluded from gross income for tax purposes.

 The time at which gross income becomes taxable is determined under Federal tax rules, which differ in some cases from financial accounting rules.

-What is income
+What is income?

 Individuals, corporations, members of partnerships, estates, trusts, and their beneficiaries ("taxpayers") are subject to income tax in the United States.
 The amount on which tax is computed, taxable income, equals gross income less allowable tax deductions.

 The Internal Revenue Code gives specific examples.
 The examples are not all inclusive.
 The term "income" is not defined in the statute or regulations.
 An early Supreme Court case stated, "Income may be defined as the gain derived from capital, from labor, or from both combined, provided it is understood to include profit gained through a sale or conversion of capital assets."
-The Court also held that the amount of gross income on disposition of property is the proceeds less the basis (usually, the acquisition cost) of the property.
+The court also held that the amount of gross income on disposition of property is the proceeds less the basis (usually, the acquisition cost) of the property.

-Gross income is not limited to cash received.
-"It includes income realized in any form, whether money, property, or services."
+Gross income is not limited to cash received: it includes "income realized in any form, whether money, property, or services".

 Following are some of the things that are included in income: